 The Health and Safety (First-Aid) Regulations 1981 states that you must provide adequate and appropriate first aid coverage.
-So how many first aiders does that mean?
-Tl;dr – It depends and you’ll need specialist advice to be sure.
+So how many first-aiders are required for a workplace in the UK?

 It’s worth bringing in experts to help in two ways.
-First to conduct a detailed risk assessment, see below for what is involved in that.
+First to conduct a detailed risk assessment.
 And secondly, you’ll need to bring in an expert training company to train your staff in first aid skills.
-Experienced providers like Glasgow First Aid Courses offer courses online and onsite and can help you to develop a programme that is right for your team.

 Accurate information and data on the different aspects of risk and hazard assessment define the first aid process required.
 The type of first aid required must ultimately be focussed and suitable to the circumstances of the specific workplace.
 It will also decide the number of first aid kits needed, their contents and the number of trained first aiders.